nemesisdb/nemesisdb/docs/docs/tutorials/first-steps/setandget.md

 We'll store data of different types.
 With data types part of the JSON syntax, we don't have to care about types, only that the JSON is valid.

-To interact with data, the Key Value API is used.
-Its commands begin `KV_`.

 :::info Token
 Remember to replace the `tkn` with your token.